ucb-rit/savio-training-containers-2021/containers.md

 # MPI version compatibility (1)

-- Mismatch of MPI libaries on the host and within the container break containers
+- Mismatch of MPI libaries on the host and within the container breaks container
-- Extra caution to ensure MPI library compatibity
+- Extra caution to ensure MPI library compatibility

 ```
 [wfeinstein@n0000 singularity-test]$ ls  *.sif